franciscop/server/docs/documentation/router/README.md

 # Router

 In the end of the day, routes are just a specific kind of middleware.
-There are many ways of including them, however we recommend these two:
+There are many ways of including them, however we recommend following either the *simple router* and *complex router* explained below.

+The `ctx` variable is [explained in middleware's documentation](https://serverjs.io/documentation/middleware/#context) so we will just be using it here.